 Program Director in Chile

-Our director in Chile, Evelyn Vitagliano, serves as liaison between Washington University’s Overseas Program office, the faculty director on campus, and the PUC’s office of International Academic Relations.
-She manages and coordinates all aspects of the program, working closely with students.
-She also organizes excursions and acts as an academic advisor and as a facilitator with host families.
+Our director in Chile serves as liaison between Washington University’s Overseas Program office, the faculty director on campus, and the PUC’s office of International Academic Relations.
+The program director manages and coordinates all aspects of the program, working closely with students, organizes excursions and acts as an academic advisor and as a facilitator with host families.

 Approximate Program Dates

-- July 1-31: Orientation and Spanish Language Course
+- Late June - mid-July: Orientation and Spanish Language Course

-- August 5-December 15: Academic semester courses at PUC
+- Late July - early December: Academic semester courses at PUC

-- March 1-July 17: Academic Semester courses at PUC
+- Late February - early July: Academic Semester courses at PUC

-Application forms can be printed from the WU Overseas Programs website here.
+The online application is available through the Overseas Programs website, overseas.wustl.edu.
 Applications are due May 1st for Spring semester and February 1st for Fall semester.
 A faculty committee interviews candidates immediately after the deadline.
 To prepare for the interview it is important that you are conversant with basic information about Chile.
 The reference section in Olin and the internet may help you prepare for this aspect of the interview.
 After acceptance to the program you need to fill out the necessary forms to obtain a student visa, and a housing form.
 The Overseas Office will assist you in completing the required paperwork but it is imperative that you observe the deadlines.
-You need to have a valid passport at the time of application because we need your passport to process your student visa.
+You need to have a valid passport at the time of application because you need your passport to process your student visa.